 Political renewal is a process of renovation of the purpose, rule and praxis of politics that makes it resilient to any kind of unrest, instability and transition of the nation detonated by internal change or alteration of the vital circumstances of international politics.
 Inability of politics to uphold correctness of vision and adapt to changing ecological, social, economic and political conditions where it is located causes its decay, infection and loss of public trust, not development.

-In a society of social, cultural, economic and political diversity like Nepal the prospect of finding common ground is important for any worthy initiative.
+Common ground In a society of social, cultural, economic and political diversity like Nepal the prospect of finding common ground is important for any worthy initiative.
 But this common ground must be rooted in common values and citizenship.
 Renewal of Nepali politics demands leaders’ respect to citizens’ democratic self-determination as a sustainable life-choice, use of media for political conversation, revitalisation of democratic elements of governance especially accountability to the weak, increase constitutional and public policy knowledge, broaden decision framework and build community consciousness for a connect with citizens on competing account of political life.
 These elements keep constant feedbacks from protests, hunger strikes, awareness campaign, petition etc. to leaders and a sense of belonging of citizens to the nation.

 (Former Reader at the Department of Political Science, TU, Dahal writes on political and social issues.)